 INSTALLER NAME:

 CITY: STATE:

 INSTALLATION ADDRESS:

 CITY: STATE:

 UNIT MODEL #

 UNIT SERIAL #

-Minimum clearances per Figure 1 (page 5)?
+Minimum clearances as shown in Figure 1 (page 6)?
 YES NO

 Has the owner's information been reviewed with the home-owner?
 YES NO

 Has the literature package been left near the furnace?
 YES NO